sockeqwe/ParcelablePlease/README.md

  ```

 # Limitations
  - **Fields** must have at least default (package) visibility.
-That means private or protected fields are not supported.
+That means private fields are not supported.
  - **Private classes** are not supported because of visibilitiy issues